robinhuiser/react-native-learning/ContactApp-5.md

 Woot!
 Woot!
 Woot!

-The component `TabNavigator` no longer exists --  I need to implement the solution using `createBottomTabNavigator`!
+The component `TabNavigator` no longer exists --  looks like I need to implement the solution using `createBottomTabNavigator`!

 First, let's install the component and native setup: